 Whales and Sonar

-Navy sonar is said to be lethal to whales.
-What does the latest research actually tell us?
+Navy sonar is claimed to be lethal to whales, but the latest research tells a very different story.

 Today we're going to sink into the deep ocean waters, the realm of great natural denizens such as beaked whales, and of the hulking artificial beasts called submarines.
 In this world of darkness and near-zero visibility, audio shimmers across the frequency spectrum, from the high-frequency chatter of dolphins to the great long distance low-frequency calls of whales.
 And, every once in a while, a tremendous electronic burst rips through the environment: a sonar ping.
 What happens next is debated worldwide.
 Some say the whales are driven mad, others say they are disoriented and beach themselves, some claim they are deafened or even killed outright.
 What's the truth?
 What is the real impact of Navy sonar on marine life?

 Briefly, there are two basic kinds of sonar, active and passive.
 Active sonar sends out loud pings, much like radar, and the returning sound waves paint a picture of the surrounding environment including the location of enemy vessels.
 Passive sonar listens only without making any sound of its own.
 Active sonar is the type we're interested in.

 There are different types of active sonar, primarily used in anti-submarine warfare (ASW).
 Low-frequency active sonar (LFAS), which operates around 300 Hz, was first suspected of causing harm to marine life, but upon further study, it was found there was no statistically significant correlation between the use of LFAS and whale strandings.
 Later we discovered that mid-frequency active sonar (MFAS), operating between 3000 and 4000 Hz, did in fact have such a correlation.
 So the specific culprit that we're looking at is mid-frequency active anti-submarine sonar.